rajatnagpure/dynamic-programming/Overview.md

 3. **Fibonacci**
 The Fibonacci sequence is a series of numbers where each number is the sum of the two preceding ones.

+    - **Logic**: The problem can be solved by recursively adding the two preceding numbers to get the current number.
+Since the same subproblems are solved multiple times, dynamic programming helps in storing the results of these subproblems to avoid redundant calculations.

     - **Top-Down (Memoization)**
         - **Function Signature**: `int fib(int n)`
         - **Base Case**: `if (n <= 1) return n;`